RosettaCommons/documentation/Preparing-PDB-files-for-non-peptide-polymers.md

 [[How to turn on residue types that are off by default]]

 #### Alternate 3-Letter Codes Files
-Within a special `.codes` file, one can specify a list of alternative 3-letter codes and their corresponding Rosetta 3-letter codes, as specified in the appropriate topology files.
-These files have a very simple format: the first column is an alternate 3-letter code; the second column is the Rosetta 3-letter code; and the third column (optional) is a Rosetta HETNAM record designation for that code.
+Within a special `.codes` file, one can specify a list of alternative 3-letter codes and the corresponding Rosetta 3-letter codes, as specified in the appropriate topology files.
+These `.codes` files have a very simple format: the first column is an alternate 3-letter code; the second column is the Rosetta 3-letter code; and the (optional) third column is a Rosetta HETNAM record designation for that code.

 An example file might contain a line like this:
 ```